 We headed to the Hot Springs, which is the major proof of the strong volcanic activity present even to this day.
 While few of us chose to remain on deck and take pictures others chose to swim through and soak in the volcano’s hot springs.

 Our cook on board was now ready with a delicious lunch and freshly prepared barbecued chicken.

-While we all devoured the yummy lunch our captain sailed us back to the port with a short stop near the Amoudi bay.
+After some half an hour we sailed back to the port.
 The whitewashed houses of Santorini on the edge of the cliff looked like a fresh snow shower on the slopes of the mountain.

-It was a well organized and a fun-filled tour, and a memorable experience to cherish for the lifetime.
+It was a well-organized and a fun-filled tour, and a memorable experience to cherish for the lifetime.